 Capsaicin helps relieve pain by its release of a chemical known as “substance P,” which is also released by the body when it sustains an injury.
 Capsaicin’s release of this substance signals to the nervous system that the body has been injured.
 This is what causes the initial burning, and, over time, a lessening of pain in that area.

 According to the New York University Langone Medical Center, topical application of capsaicin can be beneficial for the pain associated with diabetic neuropathy, fibromyalgia, back pain, the post-herpetic neuralgia that follows shingles and cluster headaches.

 Capsaicin reduces pain and digestive issues

 When taken internally, capsaicin can help to relieve indigestion.
 A 2002 study performed at the University of Bologna in Italy looked at 30 volunteers who suffered from digestive problems, also known as dyspepsia.
 They gave participants either 2.5 grams of red pepper powder or a placebo for five weeks.
 After three weeks, the volunteers who were taking the red pepper powder had, “significant improvements in pain, bloating and nausea as compared to placebo.”

 To use topically, you can make a paste of two parts coconut oil to one part pure, ground cayenne pepper.
 Apply to sore muscles and joints.
 Beware not to get it in your eyes or on other sensitive membranes.

-To take internally, add half a teaspoon of ground cayenne to a glass of water and drink once a day.
+To take it internally, add half a teaspoon of ground cayenne to a glass of water and drink once a day.
 It may be hot at first, but you will quickly develop a tolerance.
-Alternately, you can add it to a delicious fruit and veggie smoothie.
+Alternately, you can add it to delicious fruit and veggie smoothie.